Our Current Openings

 NASPA provides equal employment opportunity for all applicants and employees.
 NASPA does not discriminate on the basis of race; color, national origin; religion; sex; age; gender identity or expression, affectional or sexual orientation, veteran status, disability, marital status; personal appearance; family responsibilities; genetic information; educational status; political affiliation; unemployment status; place of residence or business; source of income; caste; matriculation; credit information; status as a survivor or family member of a survivor of domestic violence, a sexual offense, or stalking; reproductive health decision making; or any other basis protected by law in any of its policies, employment practices, or in any context in the workplace.
 When necessary, NASPA also makes reasonable accommodations for employees with disabilities.

 A complete set of materials should be submitted through this Asana form.
-Materials received by March 3, 2023 will receive priority consideration, but review will continue until the position is filled.
+Materials received by Friday, April 25, 2025 will receive priority consideration, but review will continue until the position is filled.
+First round of interviews expected to take place early May.

 About NASPA